abhishekjakhar/cracking-javascript/docs/scope.md

 If you have a variable that belongs to the entire scope of the function, the correct semantic way to signal to your reader is not to use a let at the top level of your function scope, but to use a var.

 lets are supposed to signal a very localized usage of a variable, ideally only within a couple of lines of code.

+## What is strict mode?

+"use strict" is a ES5 feature in JavaScript that makes our code in Strict Mode in functions or entire scripts.
+Strict mode helps to avoid bugs early on in our code and adds restrictions to it.

 ## How do you apply strict mode?